zgosalvez/laravel-facebook/README.md

-Laravel Social
+Laravel Facebook
 ==============

-A social component for Laravel which leverages on Laravel's [Facades](http://laravel.com/docs/facades).
+A Facebook component for Laravel which leverages on Laravel's [Facades](http://laravel.com/docs/facades).

 Normally:
 ```php